Continuum models of directed polymers on disordered diamond fractals in the critical case: The construction and properties of the correlation measure

 \subsection{Proof of Proposition~\ref{PropLemCorrelate}}

-\begin{proof}[Proof of Proposition~\ref{PropLemCorrelate}] Parts (i) and (iii) follow directly from Proposition~\ref{PropMartingales}.
-The formula in part (iv) holds because $e^{aT(p,q)} $ is the Radon-Nikodym derivative of $\upsilon_{r+a}$ with respect to $\upsilon_r$ by part (iii) of Proposition~\ref{PropMartingales}, and thus
+\begin{proof} Parts (i) and (iii) follow directly from Proposition~\ref{PropMartingales}.
+The formula in part (iv) holds because $\textup{exp}\big\{aT(p,q)\big\} $ is the Radon-Nikodym derivative of $\upsilon_{r+a}$ with respect to $\upsilon_r$ by part (iii) of Proposition~\ref{PropMartingales}, and thus